What is a debit?

 What is double-entry bookkeeping?

 Double-entry accounting was pioneered by Franciscan monk Luca Pacioli in the 15th century.
-It was here that the terms debit and credit (from the Latin debitum and creditum) were first used.
+It was here that the terms debit and credit (from the Latin debitum and creditum) were first employed.

 Double-entry bookkeeping approaches every transaction as containing two sides, a credit and a debit.
-Whenever a debit is created somewhere in a business, a credit is inevitably created elsewhere, just as the shirt retailer example showed earlier.
+Whenever a debit is created somewhere in a business, a credit is inevitably created elsewhere (as per the examples above).

 When using double-entry accounting systems, accountants create something called a T-account.
 In its simplest form, this looks like a capital letter T used to divide credits and debits.
 Meaning that a debit is logged on the left side of the chart while a credit is logged on the right side.